forcedotcom/packaging/messages/package_version_create.md

 There was an error while reading or parsing the provided scratch definition file: %s

+# seedMDDirectoryDoesNotExist

+Seed metadata directory %s was specified but does not exist.

 # unpackagedMDDirectoryDoesNotExist

 Un-packaged metadata directory %s was specified but does not exist.